xu-yuan1/openvino-docs/pages/get-started-guide/install-additional-configurations/configuration-for-ncs2.rst

 #.
 You may need to reboot your machine for this to take effect.

 You've completed all required configuration steps to perform inference on Intel® Neural Compute Stick 2.
-Proceed to the :ref:`Get Started Guide <doxid-get_started>` section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.
+Proceed to the :ref:`Get Started Guide <get_started>` section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.

 .. _ncs guide raspbianos: